Quantum Walks for Chemical Reaction Networks: Representing an MAS as an electrical network

 In this work, we represent an MAS as an electrical network, to allow us to run a quantum walk algorithm on this network.
 To create this electrical network, we base our approach on the bipartite graph representation by~\cite{Sakamoto1988GraphCRN}.
 In this bipartite graph representation, the set of species, \({\cal S}\), forms one partition of the vertices and the set of reactions, \({\cal R}\), forms the other.
 A directed edge, or \textit{arc}, is drawn between a species \(s \in {\cal S}\) and a reaction \(y \to y' \in {\cal R}\) if and only if species \(s\) occurs with non-zero stoichiometry in the reactant complex $y$, that is, \(y_s \neq 0\).
 Similarly, an arc is drawn between a reaction \(y \to y' \in {\cal R}\) and a species \(s \in {\cal S}\) when \(s\) occurs with non-zero stoichiometry in the product complex $y'$.
 Note that although the formal definition of a chemical reaction network (CRN) includes the set of complexes \( {\cal C} \), this representation does not.
 In many analyses, including our graph-based approach, the essential information provided by the complexes is fully encoded within the reactions themselves.
 Each reaction inherently describes the transformation from a set of reactant species to a set of product species.
 Therefore, by representing the CRN as a bipartite graph with one partition corresponding to the species \( {\cal S} \) and the other to the reactions \( {\cal R} \), we retain all critical stoichiometric information.
 Unlike other graph representations of CRNs, this bipartite graph ensures that each reactant is represented only once while remaining correctly connected to its associated reactions.

 To represent an MAS as an electrical network, we are not allowed to have any directed edges (see \defin{network}), meaning that this approach will not suffice.
 In addition, the thermodynamic machinery discussed in \sect{thermo} also needs our MAS to have additional structure.
-We will therefore assume in the rest of this work that our MAS \(({\cal S}, {\cal C}, {\cal R}, k)\) satisfies the following three conditions: \begin{enumerate} \item The underlying CRN of our MAS is \textbf{reversible} (every reaction $y\to y'$ appears together with its backward reaction $y'\to y $ in ${\cal R}$), meaning we can fully characterise ${\cal R}$ by the set of oriented reactions $\R$. \item The MAS admits a positive equilibrium concentrations vector $c^*$ that realises \textbf{detailed balance}, i.e.\ the forward and reverse fluxes of every reaction pair coincide at $c^*$. \item Each reaction in ${\cal R}$ is \textbf{particle conserving}, meaning that for every $y \to y'\in {\cal R}$ we have $\sum_s y_s = \sum_s y'_s$. \end{enumerate}
+We will therefore assume in the rest of this work that our MAS \(({\cal S}, {\cal C}, {\cal R}, k)\) satisfies the following three conditions: \begin{enumerate} \item The underlying CRN of our MAS is \textbf{reversible} (every reaction $y\to y'$ appears together with its backward reaction $y'\to y $ in ${\cal R}$), meaning we can fully characterise ${\cal R}$ by the set of oriented reactions $\R$. \item The MAS admits a positive equilibrium concentrations vector $c^*$ that realises \textbf{detailed balance}, i.e.\ the forward and reverse fluxes of every reaction pair coincide at $c^*$. \item Each reaction in ${\cal R}$ is \textbf{particle conserving}, meaning that for every $y \to y'\in {\cal R}$ we have $\sum_s y_s = \sum_s y'_s$. \end{enumerate} In practice, many mechanistic models violate at least one of these assumptions: combustion schemes contain intrinsically irreversible steps, metabolic networks include ``committed'' reactions, and numerous biological or catalytic processes are deliberately driven far from equilibrium, so that neither a detailed-balance concentration nor particle conservation holds exactly.
+Nevertheless, imposing these constraints is a standard assumption to simplify the analysis of chemical kinetics within the CRN framework.
+Additionally, we shall shortly see that under these assumptions, the dynamical properties of our MAS will give rise to a duality with electrical networks.

-In practice, many mechanistic models violate at least one of these assumptions: combustion schemes contain intrinsically irreversible steps, metabolic networks include ``committed'' reactions, and numerous biological or catalytic processes are deliberately driven far from equilibrium, so that neither a detailed‑balance concentration nor particle conservation holds exactly.
-Nevertheless, imposing these constraint is a standard assumption to simplify the analysis of chemical kinetics within the CRN framework.
-Additionally, we shall shortly see that under these assumption, the dynamical properties of our MAS will give rise to a duality with electrical networks.
+Under the assumptions of reversibility, detailed balance, and particle conservation, our bipartite graph representation is formally defined as follows: